entity-framework-database-first

 • 4 min

-In this model, we start from an already existing database and automatically generate the corresponding C# classes that allow us to interact with it through code.
+In this model, we start from an already existing database, and automatically generate the corresponding C# classes that allow us to interact with it through code.

-This contrasts with the Code First approach: where we write classes in C# and EF generates the database.
+This contrasts with the Code First approach: where we write the classes in C# and EF generates the database.

 Workflow with Database-First